JoshBal117/Liri-node-app/README.md

     By typing this command will return production details from the requested movie, along with the plot and cast, to the console.

 4. do-what-it-sys
-    This REads the text in the Randome.txt file and runs the approriate function to return the information to the console.
+    This Reads the text in the Randome.txt file and runs the approriate function to return the information to the console.

 =====================================================================